Pix3l01/mjolnir/README.md

 ## What does it do?

-When the hammer read a `bad word`, it hammers the message to death.
+When the hammer reads a `bad word`, it hammers the message to death.

 `bad words` are stored in `bad_words.txt`